 6. G. Zumofen, J. Klafter, Phys.Rev.E 47, 851 (1993)

 7. G. Volpe and, G. Volpe, PNAS 114, 11350 (2017)

 Project 8.
 Quantifying Ignorance – Evaluation of Forecasters using Bets

-Mark Kirstein, Yonatan Berman, Alexander Adamou, and Ole Peters
+Mark Kirstein, Yonatan Berman, Alexander Adamou, Ole Peters, and Harry Crane

 Crane suggests three measures to evaluate the statistical performance of forecasters

 - the profit or loss produced when the individual probability forecasts are used in an ensemble or a series of betting games.

 If the average profit across an ensemble is used as a measure of profit, and if the ensemble’s size tends to infinity, then this criterion maximises the expectation value of profit.
 Used as a behavioural protocol this criterion usually quickly leads to ruin because it is insensitive to fluctuations in wealth.
 Profit in a series of bets is usually interpreted as the time- average growth rate of the wealth of a gambler.
 Computing it requires knowledge of the gambler’s wealth and knowledge of a dynamic, i.e. it has to be specified what it means for a gamble to be repeated.
 Often one assumes multiplicative repetition, in which case the behavioural protocol of maximising time-average growth has many desirable properties – there is a reasonable trade-off between fluctuations and likely profit, and ruin is avoided.
 The measure of the betting performance implements Crane’s Fundamental Principle of Probability (FPP), which states:

 If you assign a probability to an outcome happening, then you must accept a bet on the other side (that the outcome will not happen) at the correct implied odds .